knowngecko/symlink-manager/README.md

 By KnownGecko

+## Introduction
+Symlink manager allows you to declaratively manage your symlinks through a simple lua configuration file!

 ## Usage
 To run the program, please run symlink-manager /the/directory/to/the/file/theconfigurationfile.lua.
 If no argument is provided, it will be assumed that there is a symlink.lua file in the directory you are running the program from.